jaidTw/Opinionate/readme.md

 # Opinionate
+We are tired of those stringent options of voting systems today, so we decided to make our owns.
+Opinionate is a voting system site built on Laravel.
+It supports various option types, anonymity of users, time-sensitive or privacy-concerned topics.

 # Deployment
-First, use laravel to create a new app.
+First, use Laravel to create a new app.

 ```
 laravel new opinionate